 How TCM Can Help Alleviate Symptoms Of Early Menopause

 For thousands of years, women have found relief from their menopause symptoms with TCM treatments.
-Physician Pee “uses a combination of herbal medicine and acupuncture to manage menopausal symptoms
+Physician Pee “uses a combination of herbal medicine and acupuncture to manage menopausal symptoms and to invigorate qi (vital energy) and blood.”

 - 3g Chrysanthemum